erikjhordan-rey/Dagger2-MVP-Sample/README.md

 # Dagger2-MVP-Sample [![Build Status](https://travis-ci.org/erikjhordan-rey/Dagger2-MVP-Sample.svg?branch=master)](https://travis-ci.org/erikjhordan-rey/Dagger2-MVP-Sample)

-Example Dagger 2 using MVP pattern to show how to use this library and pattern in our android applications.
+Example Dagger 2 using the MVP pattern to show how to use dagger library and inside MVP pattern in our android applications.

 Inspired in googlesamples / [android-topeka](https://github.com/googlesamples/android-topeka)